Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Analysis

 With the GL parameters constrained by the phase diagram, the competition between SC1 and SC2 can be visualized by plotting $|\psi_1|$ and $|\psi_2|$ as a function of temperature alongside the \att sound attenuation coefficient.
-Sound attenuation in a metal at low temperatures is dominated by the conduction electrons---in the superconducting state, the sound attenuation generally decreases as the normal quasiparticles are gapped out (see \citet{kamatVanishingPhaseStiffness2026} for further discussion). \autoref{fig:OPs}a illustrate this at ambient pressure: the sound attenuation decreases to zero as $|\psi_1|$ grows with decreasing temperature.
-Near \Tco, we find an order parameter fluctuation peak in \att that is indicative of a sign-changing gap, as discussed in \citet{kamatVanishingPhaseStiffness2026} and seen in other heavy fermion superconductors \cite{bishopUltrasonicAttenuationUP31984,batloggUltrasoundStudiesHeavy1985}.
+Sound attenuation in a metal at low temperatures is dominated by the conduction electrons---in the superconducting state, the sound attenuation generally decreases as the normal quasiparticles are gapped out (see Kamat \textit{et al.} \cite{kamatVanishingPhaseStiffness2026} for further discussion). \autoref{fig:OPs}a illustrates this at ambient pressure: the sound attenuation decreases to zero as $|\psi_1|$ grows with decreasing temperature.
+Near \Tco, we find an order parameter fluctuation peak in \att that is indicative of a sign-changing gap, as discussed in Kamat \textit{et al.} \cite{kamatVanishingPhaseStiffness2026} and seen in other heavy fermion superconductors \cite{bishopUltrasonicAttenuationUP$mathrmt_3$1984,batloggUltrasoundStudiesHeavy1985}.

 Competition between the two order parameters is clearly visible at $P = 0.21$ GPa---slightly greater than \Ps---as shown in \autoref{fig:OPs}b.
 The growth of $|\psi_2|$ below \Tct is sharply curtailed by the appearance of $|\psi_1|$ at \Tco.
 Below \Tco $\psi_1$ grows unimpeded, while $\psi_2$ is suppressed.
 This suppression is complete by \Tcstar.
 The ultrasonic attenuation \att, shown in \autoref{fig:OPs}e, shows attenuation peaks at both entrance to and exit out of the SC2 phase consistent with SC2 also having a sign-changing gap.